dlidaniel/3d-Galaxy-HackClub-Website/README.md

 Website Link: [https://lamberthackclub.xyz/] (Hosted on Vercel and domain purchased on GoDaddy)

+(SCROLL USING YOUR MOUSE TO MOVE THE ASTRONAUT TO THE RIGHT TO SEE FULL FUNCTIONALITY)

 3D website starter built over the span of around 30-40 hours for Lambert's Hack Club using React, Tailwind CSS, and Three.js.

 Note: the website pages don't actually have anything on them because I'm not sure if you guys want to still use the original Hack Club website's UI for the pages and I don't actually have access to the repo so it wouldn't be that efficient.
 Also I ran out of time.